 How Can I Lose Weight?

 To lose weight, you need to eat fewer calories than you burn.
 But don't go on a crash diet to see how quickly you can lose those pounds.
 The healthiest and longest-lasting weight loss happens when you do it slowly, losing 1/2 to 1 pound a week.
 By cutting back by 500 calories/day, by eating less and being more physically active, you can lose about one pound in a week.

 Here are some tips to help you lose weight and get on the road to healthy eating:

 Choose foods high in fiber.
 Foods high in fiber include fruits, vegetables, dry peas, and beans, as well as whole-grain (as opposed to highly processed) cereals, pasta, rice, and breads.
 They are low-calorie and are good sources of vitamins and minerals.

 Choose whole-wheat vs. processed starches.
 Not all starches are equal.
 In general, you should choose whole-grain instead of processed starches.
 One guideline is to avoid starchy foods that are predominantly white in color – for example, white bread, potatoes, pasta, or rice.
 Whole-grain foods have higher nutritional value and generally leave you feeling fuller, which will also help prevent you from overeating.

 Exercise.
 Another important ingredient to losing weight is increasing physical activity.
-Cutting down on fat and calories combined with regular physical activity can help you lose more weight and keep it off longer than only eating less or only exercising.
+Cutting down on calories and getting regular physical activity can help you lose more weight and keep it off longer than only eating less or only exercising.
 Exercise can also lower blood pressure.
 People who are physically active have a lower risk of getting high blood pressure than people who are not active.
 You don't have to be a marathon runner to benefit from physical activity.
 Even light activities, if done daily, can help lower your risk of heart disease.
 Take the stairs instead of the elevator, or park farther away from the entrance so that you have to walk farther.